haquema/makers-javascript-fndamentals/contents/9-calling-apis.md

 console.log(repoResponse);
 ```

 However, something doesn't seem right with their code when they run it.
-Can you see what?
+The variable `repoResponse` doesn't contain the expected response.
+Can you see why?

 1. Describe the order in which things happen in the code above.
 2. Run the code.
 What is printed by the call to `console.log`?
 Is it what you expected?
 Can you see why this happens?
 (If you don't, maybe have a fresh look at [the last section about callbacks](6-async.md))